 Step 1: Schedule Appointment.
 Schedule an appointment with me online using the Calendar>Scheduler appointment groups function in the Canvas “course” titled Drew Loewe Advisees.
 That Canvas course contains helpful links and information.
 We will meet in my office (Sorin 101).

 Step 2: Read advice from School of Humanities.
-Read the School of Humanities Advising page, including the FAQs.
+Read the School of Humanities Advising page.

 Remember that you can’t register from Degree Works (registration is via myHilltop) but you can preview courses and monitor your progress toward the degree.
 You can also skip to the Registration Checklist Audit (page 12 of the manual).
 This will show you only the classes you need to complete.
 Degree Works’ “What If” function (page 14 of manual) allows you to preview what will happen if you want to change your concentration in the major or add a minor.
 The Look Ahead function (page 16) will let you plug in courses you want to take and then show you how they can be applied to your degree plan.

 Step 4: Create Blank Plan.
 Once you are done playing in Degree Works, you need to create a Blank Plan (page 17).
 (There is also the option to create a plan from templates, which you can also do—see page 34).
 The Blank Plan will let you preview the courses you want to take for the upcoming semesters, and this is what you and I will review during your advising session.
 Aim for a balance of general education, elective, and major courses.
 The Plan needs the CRN numbers identifying the particular courses.

 When you save this Blank Plan, name it whatever you’d like, but something that will keep us focused—Spring 2017 Graduation date, for example.